Russia's war on Ukraine latest: Kyiv says it repels attacks in east | Law-Order

 Ukraine is strengthening its forces in the eastern Donbas region and repelling constant attacks on Bakhmut and other towns there by Russian mercenary group Wagner, Ukrainian authorities said on Monday.
 FIGHTING:

-* A 60-year-old woman was killed and several other people were wounded in a Russian missile strikeon a market in the village of Shevchenkove in eastern Ukraine on Monday, the regional governor said.
+* Two women were killed and several other people were wounded in a Russian missile strikeon a market in the village of Shevchenkove in eastern Ukraine on Monday, the regional governor said.
 DIPLOMACY

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)